tymyrddin/purple/source/docs/resilience/two-paths.md

 # Two paths, NIS2 and ISO 27001

-Organisations weighing NIS2 often ask whether to pursue it on its own or alongside ISO 27001 certification.
-The answer depends on the situation, though seeing how the two differ can make the choice clearer.
+Organisations weighing NIS2 often ask whether to pursue it on its own or alongside ISO 27001 certification, and seeing how the two differ can make the choice clearer.
+The strategic view across all four routes sits in [picking the route](../audits/picking-the-route.md); this page examines the one pair in detail.

 ## Key differences